 PBGC's Missing Participants Program connects people — missing when their pension plans terminated — to their retirement benefits.
-Until recently, the program covered only PBGC-insured single-employer plans as part of the standard termination process.
-The program has been expanded to also cover defined contribution plans (e.g., 401(k) plans) and certain other defined benefit plans that end on or after January 1, 2018.
+Until 2018, the program covered only PBGC-insured single-employer plans as part of the standard termination process.
+In 2018, the program was expanded to also cover defined contribution plans (e.g., 401(k) plans) and certain other defined benefit plans that end on or after January 1, 2018.

 When a plan ends, it must make arrangements with some other entity to provide benefits for missing participants.
 With defined benefit plans, the choices are typically PBGC’s Missing Participants Program or an insurance company that provides annuities.
 With defined contribution plans, the choices are PBGC’s Missing Participants Program or a private financial institution.

 Although the program is voluntary for terminating plans that are not insured by PBGC, PBGC encourages all eligible plans to use the program to help connect missing participants with their benefits.

 There are two ways to use the program.
 Plans may either:

 - Transfer funds to cover the cost of providing a missing participant’s benefit to PBGC, in which case PBGC will provide the benefit once the participant is found, or